 - JetBlue points hold their value over time, never expiring due to inactivity.

-If you're looking to earn some extra JetBlue points, consider getting the JetBlue Credit Card.
-It offers 10,000 bonus points for spending $1,000 in the first 90 days.
+If you're looking to earn some extra JetBlue points, consider getting the JetBlue Card.
+It offers 10,000 points after spending $1,000 in the first 90 days.
 Based on current JetBlue points values, that's worth about a third of a cross-country flight.

-Plus, the card gives 3 points per $1 on all JetBlue purchases, as well as 2 points per $1 at restaurants and grocery stores, and 1 point per $1 on everything else.
+Plus, the card gives 3 points per $1 spent on JetBlue purchases, 2 points per $1 spent at restaurants and grocery stores, and 1 point per $1 spent on all other purchases.
 And to top it off, there's no annual fee.